ejhedman/drugbot/public/docs/architecture.md

-# DrugBot Architecture Document
+# Drugissimo Architecture Document

 ## System Overview

-DrugBot is built as a modern web application following a layered architecture pattern with clear separation of concerns.
+Drugissimo is built as a modern web application following a layered architecture pattern with clear separation of concerns.
 The system is designed for scalability, maintainability, and type safety throughout the entire stack.

 ## High-Level Architecture